Renumelb/Homework11/.ipynb_checkpoints/README-checkpoint.md

 In this assignment you will build and evaluate several machine learning models to predict credit risk using data you would typically see from peer-to-peer lending services.
 This assignment is divided into two sections- Resampling and Ensemble Learning.

 # Section 1: Resampling
-You will run a simple logistic regression and perform required calculations to answer the below questions.
+You will run a simple logistic regression and perform the required calculations to answer the below questions.

 Steps:
-- Import the data
+- Import the data.
 - Oversample the data using the Naive Random Oversampler and SMOTE algorithms.
 - Undersample the data using the Cluster Centroids algorithm.
 - Over and undersample using a combination SMOTEENN algorithm.